isomerpages/mlaw-sap/Resources/announcements/_posts/2024-08-21-post-Press Release: Publication of Guidelines for Scams Related Offences.md

 </p>
 <p></p>
 <hr>
-<p><a href="#_ftnref1" rel="noopener noreferrer nofollow" target="_blank">[1]</a> Guidelines
+<p><sup>[1]</sup> Guidelines established by the Panel are meant to guide judges
-established by the Panel are meant to guide judges in passing sentences in criminal cases, guide the prosecution and defence in their sentencing submissions, as well as assist accused persons in making decisions in criminal proceedings, and defence counsel in advising their clients.
+in passing sentences in criminal cases, guide the prosecution and defence in their sentencing submissions, as well as assist accused persons in making decisions in criminal proceedings, and defence counsel in advising their clients.
 The guidelines are not binding on any court.</p>
 <p></p>
-<p><a href="#_ftnref2" rel="noopener noreferrer nofollow" target="_blank">[2]</a> These
+<p><sup>[2]</sup> These offences came into force on 8 February 2024.
+More
-offences came into force on 8 February 2024.
-More information about the CDSA and CMA amendments can be found at <a href="https://www.mha.gov.sg/mediaroom/press-releases/amendments-to-the-corruption-drug-trafficking-and-other-serious-crimes-confiscation-of-benefits-act-and-the-computer-misuse-act/" rel="noopener noreferrer nofollow" target="_blank">https://www.mha.gov.sg/mediaroom/press-releases/amendments-to-the-corruption-drug-trafficking-and-other-serious-crimes-confiscation-of-benefits-act-and-the-computer-misuse-act/.</a>
+information about the CDSA and CMA amendments can be found at <a href="https://www.mha.gov.sg/mediaroom/press-releases/amendments-to-the-corruption-drug-trafficking-and-other-serious-crimes-confiscation-of-benefits-act-and-the-computer-misuse-act/" rel="noopener noreferrer nofollow" target="_blank">https://www.mha.gov.sg/mediaroom/press-releases/amendments-to-the-corruption-drug-trafficking-and-other-serious-crimes-confiscation-of-benefits-act-and-the-computer-misuse-act/.</a>
 </p>